NaveenKola2004/PYTHON/Datatypes/Datatypes.md

 # LIST(  [  ]  )

-- List is collection of any type of values
+- List is collection of any type of values(data)
 - It is enclosed with the square brackets ( [  ] )
 - List is mutable so it supports the
   - Add